Super Early Bird

 Wines are graded out of 100, with only those above 95 points winning the coveted Double Gold award.
 There are also category awards, with best in show given to white, red, sparkling, rose and an overall winner every year, by the bottle and by the glass - reflecting how wine is presented in restaurants.
 If your wine deserves more attention, this is the best way to ensure you get it.

 The key to the SCA’s credibility is the quality of the people doing the judging.
 They really know what they’re talking about.
 These are top sommeliers and wine buyers from across the USA, who work in and with a variety of restaurants and other oenological-inclined establishments.
-People like Jienna Basaldu, wine director at San Francisco’s The Morris, where she oversees one of the city’s very best lists; Chris Tanghe MS, chief instructor at the Guild of Sommeliers; and Brian Phillips, director of wine strategy at Darden Restaurants, which takes in The Capitale Grill, Seasons 52, and Eddie V’s Prime Seafood, amongst other major national restaurant chains.
+People like Jienna Basaldu, wine director at San Francisco’s The Morris, where she oversees one of the city’s very best lists; Chris Tanghe MS, chief instructor at the Guild of Sommeliers.
 To know more about the judging panel, click here.

 Being recognised by this quality of judge is huge for any wine, and the promotion doesn’t stop once the competition’s results have been announced.
 The awards are promoted through Beverage Trade Network’s variety of platforms, where it will be seen by tens of thousands of people.
 More than 50,000 trade professionals in the Beverage Trade Network’s community, plus articles on BTN News, Sommelier Business and Bevroute News.
 The news will also be sent out to 20,000 sommeliers and on-premise wine-buyers around the country.

-That’s great company to be in, but time is running out to take part in this unique and valuable competition.
-Registration closes on July 20, 2020.
+That’s a great company to be in, but time is running out to take part in this unique and valuable competition.
+Submission closes on April 20, 2021.
 If you want to get the best value out of this unique competition, now is the time to act.